-1. Applying for your Tuition Fee Loan
+1. Apply for a Tuition Fee Loan

-2. Paying your fees yourself
+2. Pay your fees yourself

-3. Payment of fees by a sponsor
+3. Have your fees paid by a Sponsor

 Putting together a realistic budget plan, where you factor what money you have coming in and going out, as well as exploring ways to increase your income through things like part-time work, will help give you peace of mind.
-If you follow these steps we hope you'll feel prepared but if you need any help our friendly Student Wellbeing Advisers are on hand to support:
+If you follow these steps we hope you'll feel prepared but if you need any help our friendly Student Support Advisers are on hand to support:

 As an undergraduate, you may be able to apply for a government maintenance loan to help with living costs.
 Unlike the tuition fee loan, the amount you receive varies depending on your situation.
 It’s never too early to apply.